CMCD1996/Portfolio/uaic.md

 title: UAIC
 ---

 In 2020, I led the University of Auckland Investment Club (UAIC) as Co President with David Saul.
-In addition to running several of UAIC's legacy offerings, We introduced several new initiatives.
+In addition to running several of UAIC's legacy offerings, we introduced several new initiatives.
+A high level summary of our achievements during 2020 follow:

+* Increased general membership by 30%
+* Increased female general membership by 68%..
+* Published 15 editions of the bulletin (approximately 20 pages each), a series opinion articles on finance-related topics.
+* Approved brokerage to create a fully functional Investment Fund.
+Additionally, we invested in four ASX/NZX equities.
+* Created the Women Engagement Initiative, complete with a Mentoring Programme with 15 mentors and a two-part speaker series.
+* Continued to run the Citi Global Markets Challenge.
+* Created the Jarden Stock Pitch Competition in partnership with Jarden to upskill members on valuing equities.
+* Created the Global From Day One Venture Capital Competition in partnership with Global From Day One to give students exposure to New Zealand’s Venture Capital and Technology ecosystems.
+* Created the UBS New Zealand Investment Banking Competition in partnership with UBS New Zealand to analyse the strategic rationale, offer context, synergies and performance of M&A transactions.
+* Hosted seven education events across the year to educate members on topics such as investing, ESG, Social Innovation from an Investor’s perspective, Qualitative Analysis and Valuation.
+* Rebranded the club and built efficient marketing channels.
+* Voted in a brand new 14 page AGM to address the legal requirements of the Club and introduce new initiatives:
+    * Incorporated three UNSDGs to inform events (Good Health and Wellbeing, Gender Equality and Quality Education).
+    * Made a Diversity and Inclusion Director a mandatory executive role.
+    * Created an advisory board to oversee long term vision, management structure, industry relationships and investor relations of UAIC.
+The board is currently under construction.

 ## **Bulletin**
 David oversaw the Bulletin, a weekly publication of finance-related articles written by students.
 Articles address finance, investing and market-related events or theories.
-During our term, the Bulletin team published twelve editions of the bulletin.
+During our term, the Bulletin team published fifteen editions of the bulletin.

 ![ Bulletin](/assets/images/bulletin.jpeg)